Prerequisites, Restrictions, and Recommendations for Database Mirroring

-For information about support for database mirroring in SQL Server, see Editions and Supported Features for SQL Server 2016.
+For information about support for database mirroring in SQL Server 2019 (15.x), see Editions and Supported Features for SQL Server 2016.

 Note that database mirroring works with any supported database compatibility level.
 For information about the supported compatibility levels, see ALTER DATABASE Compatibility Level (Transact-SQL).